 However, if you can't find an employee using this approach, simply head to professional forums, online classifieds, or even employee websites (think LinkedIn).
 After you post an ad, you may find that you have hundreds of responses.
 At this point, you should know exactly what you’re looking for.
 Narrow it down to 3-4 candidates, and then proceed to ask relevant questions.

 Once again, this will vary from one business to the next.
 In your case, you need to decide on who your ideal candidate would be.
 What types of experience and skills would these have?
 Do they need to be knowledgeable in x, y, and z?
 If you have a rough “profile” in mind, this will make the interview process much easier.

-You need to craft questions that are 100 percent relevant to you and your company.
+You need to craft questions that are 100% relevant to you and your company.
 However, the following sample questions will help you get the ol’ wheels turning:

-- Off the top of your head, what are 2-3 approaches we may be able to use in order to increase customer retention?
+- Off the top of your head, what are 2-3 approaches we may be able to use to increase customer retention?

-- List three of your favorite ecommerce companies + why you chose them.
+- List three of your favorite ecommerce companies and why you chose them.
 What is it that sets them apart?

 Although the possible questions are endless, never doubt your gut feeling.
 If you don’t find the right fit immediately, don’t rush it.
 Hire short-term help for simple tasks that you would like to delegate while you continue searching for the “perfect” hire.

 The answer to this question is not black and white.
 Although you may be looking for specific characteristics, overall, you will want to hire someone who:

 - Is aligned with your vision and overall mission.
 If you sell eco-friendly beauty supplies, for instance, it's important to hire someone who is passionate about sustainable living and the beauty industry as a whole.
 If your employee is passionate about pushing your products, this will help you achieve greater growth.